Dr. Rachael D. Goodman

 Fairfax, VA 22030

-Dr. Rachael D. Goodman is an Associate Professor in the Counseling and Development Program at George Mason University.
+Dr. Rachael D. Goodman is an Associate Professor in the Counseling Program at George Mason University.
 Dr. Goodman’s expertise centers around trauma, stress, and trauma-informed care.
 Dr. Goodman utilizes a social justice lens throughout her work, with an emphasis on trauma counseling, including historical/transgenerational trauma, systemic oppression/marginalization, immigrants and refugees, and disaster response/community outreach.
 Her research and clinical work has included outreach and trauma counseling among marginalized populations, particularly in communities that have experienced oppression or natural/human-made disaster.